-"In order to be "effective" as this expression is to be understood in the context of Article 2 of the Convention, an investigation into a death that engages the responsibility of a Contracting Party under that Article must firstly be adequate.
+In order to be "effective" as this expression is to be understood in the context of Article 2 of the Convention, an investigation into a death that engages the responsibility of a Contracting Party under that Article must firstly be adequate.
 That is, it must be capable of leading to the identification and punishment of those responsible.
 This is not an obligation of result, but one of means.
 The authorities must have taken the reasonable steps available to them to secure the evidence concerning the incident.
 Any deficiency in the investigation which undermines its ability to identify the perpetrator or perpetrators will risk falling foul of this standard (cf. Tahsin Acar v.
-Turkey [GC], No. 26307/95, § 223, ECHR 2004-III)."38
+Turkey [GC], no. 26307/95, §223, ECHR 2004-III).37

-Moreover, in its 14th General Report, the Committee for the Prevention of Torture stresses that the investigation must be of a comprehensive manner:
+Moreover, in its 14th General Report the CPT stresses that the investigation must be comprehensive:

-"The investigation must also be conducted in a comprehensive manner.
-The CPT has come across cases when, in spite of numerous alleged incidents and facts related to possible ill-treatment, the scope of the investigation was unduly circumscribed, significant episodes and surrounding circumstances indicative of ill-treatment being disregarded."
+The investigation must also be conducted in a comprehensive manner.
+The CPT has come across cases when, in spite of numerous alleged incidents and facts related to possible ill-treatment, the scope of the investigation was unduly circumscribed, significant episodes and surrounding circumstances indicative of ill-treatment being disregarded.38